-Rep.: Ann Bauer
+Rep.: Dave Wellhoefer

-OMRO ELEMENTARY BACKGROUND INFORMATION
+H.B.
+PATCH ELEMENTARY BACKGROUND INFORMATION

-Omro Elementary School is located in the City of Omro on N. Webster Ave., just north of Omro High and Middle Schools.
-The majority of students, approximately 62 percent, travel to and from school via school bus.
-In comparison, an average of six percent of students travel by foot or bike (even though about 21 percent of students live within one mile of school).
-For parents of children that do not walk or bike to/from school, their top three concerns deal with the speed of traffic, amount of traffic, and distance from school.
-In 2010, average daily traffic counts for streets near school were as follows: STH 21 / W. Main St. - 11,000; STH 116 / W. River Dr. - 4,900: and CTH F / N. Webster Ave. - 1,000 vehicles.
-Nearly all students wishing to walk or bike to/from school must cross one or more of these heavily-travelled roadways, which can present some challenges.
+H.B.
+Patch Elementary School is located in the City of Omro on Tyler Ave.
+The majority of students, approximately 66 percent, travel to and from school via school bus.
+In comparison, an average of less than one percent of students travel by foot or bike (even though about 43 percent of students live within one mile of school).
+For parents of children that do not walk or bike to/from school, their top three concerns deal with the distance from school, weather, and amount of traffic.
+In 2010, average daily traffic counts for streets near school were as follows: STH 21 / E. Main St. - 10,600; STH 116 / Jefferson Ave. -2,000; CTH F / S. Webster Ave. - 1,000; and E. Scott St - 560 vehicles.
+These heavily-travelled roadways, combined with the lack of continuous sidewalks, present some challenges for students wishing to walk or bike, especially for the young children (K-1) at H.B.
+Patch.
+As a result, students are not currently encouraged to walk or bike to/from school.